skahmann/Csv2Hive/README.md

 Trick: If you want to upload a big CSV file to HDFS with a different name as its original (e.g: 'airports.csv' rather 'airports-noheader.csv'), then it's nicer to create a symbolic link rather to make a copy.

 ### Example 7 (creating an external Hive table)
 Sometimes you have to upload data to an external Hive table.
-This allows you to further transform and load data into another table using Map/Reduce.
-No problem, the only thing you will have to do is set the external table flag as follows :
+This allows you to host the data in HDFS while Hive just manages the metadata.
+Furthermore, you are then able to transform and load data into another table using Map/Reduce if you need to.
+No problem, the only thing you will have to do is set the external table option with the HDFS directory containing the CSV file as follows :
 ```
-$ csv2hive.sh --create --table-external ../data/airports-noheader.csv
+$ csv2hive.sh --create --table-external "/tmp/hdfs_dir" ../data/airports-noheader.csv
 ```
+Note: This tool does not interact with HDFS directly, it just instructs Hive to load the data from HDFS.
+You will need to upload and perform clean up in HDFS on your own.

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif "Donate for Csv2Hive")]
 (https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=Z2CBDC45UYGKN)